 While there is a free version with 23 plugins, you’d ideally want to pay for the full version to play with 115 plugins.
 The only downside is that the monthly price is pretty steep for those who aren’t earning from their podcast.

 However, if you are making a monthly profit from your podcast, this is a worthy investment.

 You can make a monthly subscription of $29.99 for Avid’s Pro Tools here.

 - Option to upgrade – While limited in comparison, there is a free option with a suitable number of features

 - Professional-quality – used by industry professionals in music production and podcasts

 - User-friendly – Lots of online tutorials available for beginners

 - Price – Expensive monthly subscription for the paid version

 So, there you have it!
-Turns out, there are lots of DAW options for podcasters of all skill levels.
-The key is to focus on programs that you can afford, and the ones that match your skill level.
+Turns out, there are lots of DAW options for podcasters of all skill levels (see also Best Podcast Recording Software).
+The key is to focus on programs you can afford, and the ones that match your skill level.